apkelly/ErgEmporium/README.md

 https://creativecommons.org/licenses/by-nc/4.0/legalcode.en

 # ErgEmprorium Etsy store
-If you don't have access to a 3D printer but would like to install these enhancements on your own Concept 2 Rower, please check out my [Etsy store](https://www.etsy.com/au/listing/1634016026/vesa-monitor-arm-for-concept-2-rower) where I sell and ship pre-printed versions.
-If you use the promo code "GITHUB20" you will get 20% off for a limited time.
+If you don't have access to a 3D printer but would like to install these enhancements on your own Concept 2 Rower, please check out my [Etsy store](https://ergemporium.etsy.com) where I sell and ship pre-printed versions.

+If you do have a 3D printer and would still like to support my open source efforts, there is a digital "Thank you" card you can purchase on my store which directly goes to helping me to work on project like these.